 First impressions matter when you’re selling your home.
 Curb appeal is what draws potential buyers to your home.
 It can make or break a home sale.

 Football season has kicked off, temperatures are cooling and pumpkin spice everything is for sale in the stores.
 Yes, fall is here.
 While most people associate the spring and summer months as the ideal times of year to buy or sell, fall is still a great time to put your home on the market.

 With Baby Boomers already rolling into retirement and Gen X looking forward to shrugging off the stress of the 40-hour work week, downsizing could be a strategic move.

 Are you thinking about buying a vacation home?
 Maybe owning two homes is part of your retirement dream.
 Maybe you’d like to have a second home in your favorite holiday locale.

-Last week’s economic releases included monthly readings on construction spending, public and private sector job growth and June’s national unemployment rate.
-Weekly readings included Freddie Mac mortgage rates and new jobless claims.
+Last week’s economic reports included readings on job openings and inflation along with weekly readings on mortgage rates and new jobless claims.

 Positive economic growth numbers are always cause for celebration and the second quarter GDP just went vertical.
 After nearly four years of sub-par growth, the real GDP hit 4.1 percent in the second quarter.

 The emergence of sustainable energy and products have solidified the go-green movement.
 Solar energy and electric cars are just the tip of the iceberg.